 Lincoln Pediatric Dentistry

-We feature top-notch pediatric dentistry program that helps children and parents understand how to prevent serious oral health problems and issues.
 Children and teens who make regular dental visits during their younger years are much more likely to maintain strong and healthy teeth throughout their life.
-We ensure every child who visits Capital Dental feels relaxed and comfortable and excited for their next visit.
-Our lobby features refreshments for kids as they wait for their appointment, TV’s to entertain them during the visit and extended hours to make it easier to arrange an appointment that works with school and other activities.
+We ensure every child who visits Capital Dental feels relaxed, comfortable and excited for their next visit.
+Our lobby features refreshments for kids as they wait for their appointment, TVs to entertain them during the visit and extended hours to make it easier to arrange an appointment that works with school and other activities.

 What are the common issues of dental health in children?